Advancing the analysis of resilience of global phosphate flows: Introduction

+Phosphorus (P) is a critical element in fertilizer production and, by extension, global food supply.
+Because agricultural practices continuously remove phosphorus from the soil, a stable supply of phosphate-based fertilizers is essential for both food security and economic development.
+While efforts to close phosphorus cycles at local and global scales are ongoing, agriculture will remain heavily dependent on phosphate fertilizers for the foreseeable future \citep[see, e.g.,][]{sws25,chen_graed_prod}.

+These fertilizers are primarily produced from mined phosphate rock—mainly sedimentary, with a smaller share from igneous sources.
+Production is concentrated in a few countries, creating a complex and potentially fragile trade network.
+This network is susceptible to global supply and demand shocks, with implications for international stability.

-On the global scale, phosphate in the form of phosphate rock is not a scarce resource, and despite projected increases in demand this situation is unlikely to change, provided that trade remains relatively unimpeded from political influences.
-The fact however that the world’s top four producing countries are China, the United States, Morocco, and Russia however implies that such political influences cannot be ruled out \citep[see also][]{usgs23,kauw_reserves,barb_shortage}.
+Although phosphate rock is not currently scarce at the global level, and future supply is expected to meet demand, this is contingent on largely unrestricted trade.
+However, given that the top four producers -- China, the United States, Morocco, and Russia -- are geopolitically influential, the risk of politically motivated trade disruptions cannot be ignored \citep[see also][]{usgs23,kauw_reserves,barb_shortage,SCHOLZ201311}.

-Given the geographically rather concentrated mining activities, the trade of fertilizers and related products has been investigated from different perspectives.
-In particular, the concentration in trade relationships has been identified as a potential source for risks in supply chains and cause of price volatility \citep[see, e.g.,][]{wang_trade,weber_trade,klim_ober,p_fmarkets}

-The trade of phosphate destined as fertilizers is in fact only one piece in the analysis of its flows.
-Decisive flows happen within the environment and as part of trade in food and other biomass \citep[see][]{nesme_trade,p_flows0,rs_sustp}.
-Also, significant losses occur already during the mining and beneficiation of phosphate rock, the production processes of fertilizers and the application in agriculture, hinting at significant potential for efficiency improvements \citep[see][]{st_efficiency,prud_fows,ott_recy}.
-The geographical separation of phosphate production and use has also necessitated the development of measures that quantify the footprint of local phosphate demand relative to an average sustainable level, taking into account the global production chain \citep[see][]{steffen}.

-Finally, the use of phosphate in agriculture has been analyzed.
-Here we typically find large imbalances in fertilizer use, which indicates optimization potential.
-Besides crop yield these potentials are also relevant for environmental reasons, e.g., maintaining freshwater quality, which is negatively impacted from excessive fertilizer use.
-An important aspect of fertilizer use is the expected increase in global food production, which will intensify the challenge of sustainable phosphorus use \citep{p_imbalance,foley_sol}.

-Traditionally, the flow of resources is discussed within the framework of a material flows approach \citep[see][]{flow_ayres,soc_ec_systems}, where the amount of a specific material is measured or approximated when it is transferred between systems.
-Examples are the transition of phosphates (in the following abbreviated as P) from a fertilizer product into an agricultural product, the transition of P from food into the human body, or the loss that happens from several systems to the hydrosphere.
-These flows are either analyzed on an averaged global level, or studied on the level of samples of countries \citep[see, e.g.,][]{p_dk,p_eu}.
-These approaches can however typically not cover flows globally.